fshowalter/movielog/reviews/good-times-1967.md

 Consider the series of chances leading to this pairing.
 What if Friedkin picked up a different newspaper all those years ago?
 What if he blew off the cocktail party?
 What if he never met Father Serfling?
 What if he signed with a different talent agency?

 Add another chance to the pile.
 Friedkin almost passed on the job.
-He had an offer from John Frankenheimer to helm second unit on Frankenheimer's racing picture _Grand Prix_.
-Friedkin idolized Frankenheimer, as Frankenheimer had come up through live television like Friedkin and graduated to make A-list pictures like _Birdman of Alcatraz_ and _The Manchurian Candidate_.
+He had an offer from John Frankenheimer to helm second unit on Frankenheimer's racing picture <span data-imdb-id="tt0060472">_Grand Prix_</span>.
+Friedkin idolized Frankenheimer, as Frankenheimer had come up through live television like Friedkin and graduated to make A-list pictures like <span data-imdb-id="tt0055798">_Birdman of Alcatraz_</span> and <span data-imdb-id="tt0056218">_The Manchurian Candidate_</span>.
 The William Morris folks convinced him to do the Sonny and Cher picture, “Because if you do second unit on the Frankenheimer movie and it works, you'll be a second-unit director forever.
 If it doesn't work, you'll have a hard time getting a film to direct.
 Do Sonny and Cher, and whether it's good or bad, you are a film director.”[^3]

 So Friedkin signed on, and he and Sonny set out to draft a script.
 They floundered before recruiting amateur screenwriter Nicholas Hyams, who proposed Sonny and Cher play themselves trying to make a movie.
 The relationship between Hyams and Friedkin soured fast.
 Sonny stayed loyal to Friedkin and dismissed Hyams.
 Sonny and Friedkin retained the meta contextual premise and set about crafting a movie.
 They landed on a Faustian tale that would see them enact fantasies of the kinds of movies they might make, which would satirize the western, Tarzan, and private-eye genres.